yeungsinchun/Simplification-of-Trajectory-Streams/report/report.typ

         #text(weight: "bold")[Abstract]

         #par(first-line-indent: 0em)[
           The ubiquitous use of GPS sensors has enabled real-time tracking of vehicles, which in turn enables the collection of massive trajectory data.
 Yet, for a massive stream, sending all vertices may be highly wasteful since only a small percentage of points on the trajectory are significant to maintain the shape of the original stream.
 While there are previous algorithms that does trajectory simplifications, few of them offers error guarantee using Fréchet distance.
-The aim of this project is to implement and benchmark a new streaming algorithm proposed with such guarantee in terms of the number of points in the simplified curve and the Fréchet distance achieved.
+The aim of this project is to implement and benchmark a new streaming algorithm with a theorectical guarantee on Fréchet distance.
+We benchmark the algorithm in terms of the number of points in the simplified curve and the Fréchet distance achieved.
         ]
       ]
     ]